stirlab/freeswitch-kickstart/INSTALL.md

 ### Caveats

+ * For Vagrant installs, make sure you have the freeswitch-kickstart Git checkout where you want it in your filesystem before you start the build -- this location is stored in the Vagrant configuration for the VM and referenced on boot.
+If you do move the Git checkout, you'll need to edit the <code>Vagrantfile</code> for the VM and adjust the path as necessary.
  * The Salt bootstrapping process can take quite awhile, so be patient.
  * If some of the Salt configuration steps fail, it's most often some kind of transient error (network or server glitch or outage) -- usually running <code>salt-call state.highstate</code> again will rectify the errors.
  * The project intends to support only the latest development branch installation by default, older branches may also install, but will not be actively maintained.